menu

 Demographics

-The per capita income in East Liberty in 2018 was $23,847, which is lower middle income relative to Ohio and the nation.
-This equates to an annual income of $95,388 for a family of four.
+The per capita income in East Liberty in 2018 was $29,347, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
+This equates to an annual income of $117,388 for a family of four.
 However, East Liberty contains both very wealthy and poor people as well.

 East Liberty is a very ethnically-diverse town.
 The people who call East Liberty home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Liberty residents report their race to be White, followed by Asian.
 Important ancestries of people in East Liberty include English, Welsh, Irish, Scots-Irish, and Dutch.